BaseMax/MaxBase.org/_posts/en/2020-01-18-en-Important News about Jim Parry and the Project.md

 categories: programming
 description: For the last few months our project lead, Jim, has been struggling with lung cancer.
 He was undergoing treatment.
 Unfortunately, it wasn't enough.
 A few days ago he passed away in his sleep.
 tags: programming
-title: Important News about Jim Parry and the Project
+title: Important News about Jim Parry and the Codeigniter Project
 ---

 I've got some hard news to share with you.